 Types of property in New Forest?

-After 10 years of helping over 30,000 clients we've learned alot about surveys in New Forest using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
-Your New Forest surveyor will be local to your property so whether you're worried about subsidence, damp, infestations, extensions or even the just for peace of mind, we've got you covered.
+In helping over 15,339 survey clients since 2014, we've learned a lot about surveys in New Forest using our panel of over 100 Royal Institution of Chartered Surveyors (RICS).
+Your New Forest surveyor will be local to your property, so whether you're worried about subsidence, damp, infestations, extensions, or even just for peace of mind, we've got you covered.

-Average Cost of Building Surveyor in New Forest
+Average Cost of Building Surveyor in 2026 in New Forest

 To ensure accuracy, we utilise Rightmove or Zoopla to assess the property type, guaranteeing a fixed quote tailored to your needs.
 For guidance on choosing the right survey, contact our survey specialists at 0333 344 3234.